sourcegraph/sourcegraph-public-snapshot/doc/admin/ssl_https_self_signed_cert_nginx.md

 ## 2. Creating the self-signed certificate

 Now that the root CA has been created, mkcert can issue a self-signed certificate (`sourcegraph.crt`) and key (`sourcegraph.key`).

-> NOTE: Replace `$HOSTNAME_OR_IP` in the code below with the external hostname or IP address of the Sourcegraph host.

 ```shell
 sudo CAROOT=~/.sourcegraph/config mkcert \